annzzu/annzzu/README.md

 - 👋 Hi, I’m @annzzu
 - 📫 email : anaz.zurabashvili@gmail.com

 This is my new git, so thats why its empty.
-I'll try to develop in any second now.
+I'll try to develop it in any second now.

 If you want to see my other projects you can visit -> https://bitbucket.org/anaz_zurabashvili/